-UPDATE 1-Renewed Italian government tensions fuel bond selloff
+UPDATE 2-Renewed Italian government tensions fuel bond selloff

 Most high-grade euro zone bond yields were also lower on the day, with benchmark German 10-year government bond yields down 3 bps at 0.43 percent.

-Reporting by Abhinav Ramnarayan; editing by Sujata Rao, Larry King
+Reporting by Abhinav Ramnarayan; Additional reporting by Virginia Furness; editing by Sujata Rao and Angus MacSwan